 Awarding child support will depend on the parenting plan.
 If one parent is caring for the children the majority of the time, the court may award support payments to cover the food, housing, and medical care for the kids.

 Are you a father struggling to secure your parental rights?
 Fathers have the same rights as mothers, the family law attorneys at Kardos, Rickles & Hand can help.
 Our dedicated legal team understands the finer points of family law.
 There are opportunities to create the life you want.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.